PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 characterize the first terminal-affine recovery evidence boundary before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Terminal-affine prune-aware summary characterization

+The late pipeline repeats two identical terminal-affine evidence triples: tensor-count snapshot, raw eleven-result recovery, and prune-aware normalized summary.
+The six intermediate locals are confined to those triples; the two summary mappings are unconsumed.
+The existing nested raw wrapper is retained as a compatibility boundary.

+`tests/test_flatbuffer_direct_terminal_affine_recovery_summary_orchestration.py`
+fixes both triples, raw wrapper dispatch, exact prune expression, source order, and all four neighboring boundaries.
+Its strict xfail requires one pass-module summary owner used at both sites while keeping the raw wrapper defined.
+No production source changed.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.13s`; targeted Ruff, bytecode compilation, and whitespace checks passed.

+Commit and push before implementation.
+Keep the store at 128/128.
+On resume, add the prune-aware owner, replace only the two evidence triples, update owner-aware terminal-affine contracts, validate sequentially, then document, commit, and push.
+Never create, update, or reopen a pull request.